Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selection and Approximation: Kernel Approximation for OoD Detection

 Regarding $\Phi$, the primary mapping $\phi_{\rm cos}$ w.r.t. the common cosine kernel $k_{\rm cos}$ in $\rm KPCA_{rff}$ and $\rm KPCA_{nys}$ is an in-place operation and does not require additional computations.
 Thus, the mappings $\phi_{\rm rff}$ and $\phi_{\rm nys}$ to approximate the Gaussian kernel $k_{\rm gau}$ take the main computation: \begin{itemize} \item As illustrated in Eqn.\eqref{eq:rff} of $\phi_{\rm rff}$, $2M_r$ samplings of $\boldsymbol{\omega}_i$ and $u_i$, $M_r$ dot-products and $M_r$ additions are required for $\phi_{\rm RFF}(\boldsymbol{\hat z})$.
 Accordingly, the time and memory complexity of $\rm KPCA_{rff}$ is ${\cal O}(M_r)$. \item To build $\phi_{\rm nys}(\boldsymbol{\hat z})$ by Eqn.\eqref{eq:nys}, two eigenmatrices $\bf\tilde \Lambda$, $\bf\tilde U$ and $M_n$ kernel evaluations on the $M_n$ landmarks $\{\boldsymbol{\tilde z}_i\}_{i=1}^{M_n}$ are demanded.
 Hence, the time and memory complexity of $\rm KPCA_{nys}$ is ${\cal O}(M_n)$. \end{itemize}

-Note that there exists a closely related detection method KNN \cite{sun2022out} that also explores the imbalance of feature norms and the beneficial $\ell_2$ distance.
-KNN takes a rather straightforward way and adopts the non-parametric $\ell_2$-distance nearest neighbor searching on $\ell_2$-normalized inputs as the scoring function:
+Note that there exists a relevant method KNN \cite{sun2022out} that also explores the imbalanced feature norms and the beneficial $\ell_2$ distance for OoD detection.
+KNN takes a rather straightforward way and adopts the non-parametric $\ell_2$-distance nearest neighbor searching on $\ell_2$-normalized inputs as the score: